 Árbol del Tule, Hierve el Agua, Mitla and Mezcal

-A full day tour takes you to two of the most popular natural highlights of Oaxaca State – Árbol del Tule and Hierve el Agua – the fattest tree you’ve probably ever seen, and a petrified waterfall.
+A full day tour takes you to two of the most popular natural highlights of Oaxaca State – Árbol del Tule and Hierve el Agua. Árbol de Tule is the fattest tree you’ve ever seen, and Hierve el Aqua is a petrified waterfall.
 The waterfall is a little rushed if you want to hike to the bottom and swim in the “infinity pool” at the top, but either way the valley views are incredible.
-The tour then continues to the archaeological site of Mitla, where you will see beautiful Zapotec designs in reliefs unique to Mitla’s ancient temple.
+The tour continues to the archaeological site of Mitla.
+There you will see beautiful Zapotec designs in reliefs unique to Mitla’s ancient temple.
 You’ll usually conclude your day with the obligatory Mezcal distillery and tasting.

 Artisan villages – Coyotepec, Tilcajete, Jalieza, and Ocotlan de Morelos